 During this period, there were many social, economic, and cultural transformations within Palestinian society inside Israel that led to a significant increase in interest in children’s literature.
 Palestinian children’s writers overcame their inhibitions about using colloquial language in their stories, and their interest in patriotic matters and longing for past life grew.
 The authors aimed to reflect their strong affiliation with the Palestinian heritage by linking the past to the present.
 Their desire to make use of Palestinian folklore in their stories, while maintaining the spirit and particularities of the original sources, also notably expanded.
 Their aim was to foreground Palestinian identity and reinforce a sense of it among children in order to keep it alive.

-This was also true for Palestinian writers forced to leave their homeland for life in the Diaspora after 1948.
+This was also true for Palestinian writers forced to leave their homeland for life in the diaspora after 1948.
 The majority of writers were compelled to flee to neighboring Arab countries, where they were absorbed into the category of “émigré author,” and were subject to the prevalent educational and intellectual norms in their host countries, regardless of the differences between them or any contradictions with their own.
 Palestinian writers continued to publish despite their new situations, with varying degrees of ability, leading to the emergence of a new diasporic generation.
 Due to the exigencies of lives lived far from their homeland, there was little production of children’s literature in this period.

 Due to the political situation, a large proportion of diasporic authors turned to writing for adults after the June 1967 defeat, which had a clearly detrimental impact on Arab literature for children.
 The establishment of Dar al-Fata al-ʿArabi in 1974 was a springboard for Palestinian children’s literature in the diaspora, as we saw.
 Palestinian writers started focusing on childhood and youth literature, leading to a reconsideration of all areas of life.
 Our reading of many of Dar al-Fata al-ʿArabi’s publications convinces us that it is decidedly interested in supporting literary production that addresses matters of freedom and patriotism.
 The majority of its stories depicted the Palestinian predicament and the use of force through symbolic means.

 These were the makings of diasporic Palestinian writers’ interest in and allusion to Palestinian folklore in their work.
-The political circumstances of the time made them preoccupied with patriotic values and they sought to represent new ideas in their stories.
+The political circumstances of the time made them preoccupied with patriotic values and they sought to re-present new ideas in their stories.
 These ideas included the racial discrimination imposed by the occupier, the values of homeland and the resultant deepening of belonging, and the constituents of heroism and the will to achieve liberation.

-These precursors meant that, by the early 1980s, Palestinian authors’ interest in Palestinian folk heritage they had carried with him from the homeland.
+These precursors meant that, by the early 1980s, Palestinian authors were maintaining their interest in the Palestinian folk heritage they had carried with thim from the homeland.
 They took it upon themselves to document the Palestinian past for fear of it becoming lost.
-The First Intifada sparked Palestinian writers’ desire to embody Palestinian suffering in their works by turning their attention to Palestinian folklore content within children's stories, publishing tales from the Intifada’s history, and shaping heroic tales for children out of the realities of that uprising.
+The First Intifada sparked Palestinian writers’ desire to embody Palestinian suffering in their works by turning their attention to Palestinian folklore content within children’s stories, publishing tales from the Intifada’s history, and shaping heroic tales for children out of the realities of that uprising.
 We found that the writing of that period showed an obsessive nostalgia for and longing to return to the homeland.
 There was also a concern to familiarize Palestinian children with the Palestine of before 1948 in the hope that they would one day return to it.